-Many enterprises today are talking about how to use direct sourcing as a way to find and engage contingent workers of all types.
-Direct sourcing allows managers to source talent internally using their own resources and technology, rather than having to rely on a third-party gate keeper like a consulting firm or staffing company to fill talent needs.
+When you set up a direct sourcing program, it is important to have buy-in from all relevant parts of your organization in order to ensure that the program and processes are followed.
+Direct sourcing can have a positive impact on your organization as it allows enterprise managers to source talent internally using their own resources and technology, rather than having to rely on a third-party gate keeper like a consulting firm or staffing company to fill talent needs.

-If you’re considering using a direct sourcing strategy for contingent talent acquisition at your company, you’re bound to get a lot of questions from fellow enterprise managers, staff, and company leadership.
+If you’re considering using or starting to use a direct sourcing strategy for contingent talent acquisition at your company, you’re bound to get a lot of questions from fellow managers, staff, and company leadership.
 Below, we explore three important areas to be aware of and knowledgeable in when seeking organizational buy-in for the concept of direct sourcing.

 At its core, direct sourcing can help businesses produce better data and reports to shape future decisions.
 It helps to reduce time-to-fill, can ensure compliant engagements, and save costs through things like talent re-engagement.
 Understanding each of these benefits can help you build a business case for direct sourcing and lead conversations with company executives.